Topology of rotating stratified fluids with and without background shear flow: Rotating shallow water equations with horizontal shear

-~ We begin this section by presenting the linearized rotating shallow water equations in the presence of shear.
+~ We begin this section by presenting the linearized rotating shallow water equations in the presence of horizontal shear and later consider vertical shear in the continuously stratified primitive equations.
+(See Chapter 5 on ``Zonally symmetry wave -- mean interaction theory'' of Ref. \cite{buhler2014waves} for relevant background.)
+Note that $x$ and $y$ are zonal and meridional coordinates respectively.
 For simplicity we only consider shearing flow moving in the $x$-direction $\vec{U} (y) = (U(y), 0)$.
-The shallow water equations after linearization and non-dimensionalization are given as follows (see Appendix~\ref{sec:derivation} for the derivation):
+We first introduce the following dimensionless quantities:

+where $c = \sqrt{g H}$ is the gravity waves speed in nonrotating shallow water equations, $\Omega$ is the planet rotation rate, $H$ is zonally averaged depth in the absence of shear, and $L_d = c / 2\Omega$ is the global Rossby radius of deformation.
+Note that we assume $L_d$ is much smaller than the domain width, which allows us to treat the two equators independently.
+In terms of these nondimensionalized quantities and dropping the tildes for clarity, the shallow water equations after linearization and non-dimensionalization are given as follows (see Appendix~\ref{sec:derivation} for the derivation):

-where $u$, $v$ are respectively the $x$ and $y$ components of fluid velocity in the horizontal directions, $f$ is the Coriolis parameter, $H(y)$ is the mean layer depth and $\eta$ is the fluctuation in the depth about this mean; thus the total layer depth is given by $h = H(y) + \eta$.
+where $u$, $v$ are respectively the $x$ and $y$ components of fluid velocity in the horizontal directions, $f(y)$ is the Coriolis parameter, $H(y)$ is the mean layer depth and $\eta$ is the fluctuation in the depth about this mean; thus the total layer depth is given by $h = H(y) + \eta$.
+Note that $H$ here is a function of $y$ due to the balance with the horizontal shear flow (see Eq.~\eqref{eqn:balance}) below).

 We now further specialize to the case of a background basic shear flow that oscillates sinusoidally in the $y$-direction: